 If you’ve ever had a plum tree or had a friend or family member with a plum tree, then you know that they’re all ripe at once and you get like 57,981 plums all in the same week or two.
 So, during plum season this year, someone gave me a paper grocery bag ⅔ of the way filled with plums.
 It was a lot.
 So, that’s when I decided to invent pluffins.
 You can use as little as ½ cup or as much as 1 ½ cups of plums in this recipe depending on how many you need to use up.

 I would have had some photos of these muffins with cute emoji faces on the sides, but I was preparing for my photoshoot of them, and Macchiato decided to help herself to SIX MUFFINS with chocolate in them!!!
 Lucky for me, I use 55% chocolate chips and not dark chocolate, so she didn’t have to go to the vet for another $350 vet appointment (like the chocolate cupcake incident of 2018).
-If you like baked goods with fruit, you might also like my chocolate orange cake and my lemony snicket cupcakes.
+If you like baked goods with fruit, you might also like my chocolate orange cake, bearberry muffins, and lemony snicket cupcakes.

 This recipe makes 11 plum muffins.

 - ¼ teaspoon nutmeg

 - ½ heaping cup organic or raw sugar*

 - ⅓ cup oil (I used sunflower)